quasardd/react-query-restful/README.md

 The `buildMutation` method will return a few functions, the name will be based on the informed paths.

-Exemple, the path `users` will generate the following functions:
+Example, the path `users` will generate the following functions:

 - `createUserMutation` (for POST request)
 - `updateUserMutation` (for PATCH request)